 A well-planned budget helps you make strategic investments in your workspace.

 Technology is an essential part of modern offices.
-A poorly planned office layout can create issues with connectivity, productivity, and collaboration.
+A poorly planned office space can create issues with connectivity, productivity, and collaboration.

 Key Considerations for Technology Integration